 - Chlorine-free - recommended.
 Chlorine treatment of diapers can leave trace quantities of a dangerous chemical called Dioxin.
 We don't feel it is worth the risk, and there are a lot of chlorine-free options available.

 - Fragrance-free & Dye-free - recommended.
-Fragrance and dyes are unnecessary in a diaper and some babies will be allergic to them.
+Fragrance and dyes are unnecessary in a diaper and some babies can be allergic to them.
 Leave them out.
-A good way to deal with dirty diaper smells is changing the diaper, not adding fragrance to it.
+A best way of dealing with dirty diaper smells is changing the diaper, not adding fragrance to it.

-- Consider using Cloth Diapers - without a doubt, cloth diapers today are better than ever before, and represent a superior choice on eco-health metrics.
-They cost much less, reduce environmental impact, come in colorful cute patterns, and do not contain materials that leave us anxious.
-What's more, cloth diapers are a lot easier to work with than the one's your parents might have used.
-We'll publish a comprehensive review of 16 top cloth diapers in Oct 2013.
+- Consider Cloth Diapers - without a doubt, cloth diapers are better than ever before, and represent a superior choice for eco-health metrics.
+They cost much less, reduce environmental impact, come in colorful, cute patterns, and do not contain materials that leave us anxious.
+What's more, modern cloth diapers are a lot easier to work with than the ones your parents might have used.
+See our comprehensive review titled, The Search for the Best Cloth Diapers for more information.

-As a new parent, it is most common to price-compare using newborn or size 1 diapers.
+New parents commonly price compare using newborn or size 1 diaper prices.
 However, we advise caution in using this approach.
 Here's why:

-- The cost of size 1 diapers is deceptively low when compared to a weighted average diaper cost across all sizes and typical unit volumes used.
+- The cost of size 1 diapers is deceptively low when compared to a weighted average diaper cost across all sizes and typical amounts used per size.

-- Manufacturers may game their size 1 cost, offering it as a low-cost loss-leader, knowing that most parents stay with the brand they start with.
-They then seek profits in the more frequently used size 2, 3, and 4 diapers.
+- Manufacturers may offer their size 1 as a low-cost loss-leader, knowing that most parents stay with the brand they start with.
+Then they set higher prices for the larger sizes, seeking profits in the more frequently used size 2, 3, and 4 diapers.

-Based on our analysis of weighted average costs across six popular diaper brands, we believe Size 3 diaper cost represents the approximate weighted average cost, and can be reasonably used as a practical approximation of lifetime average cost to compare diapers.
-You'll see in our reviews that we calculate an estimated diaper per unit price using size 3 bulk-volume diaper prices at Amazon (or other retailer if not available at Amazon) to estimate a fair price.
-We did not include shipping price, since Amazon offers Prime which we feel is a bargain for frequent Amazon shoppers.
-However, in the case of The Honest Company diapers we did include shipping costs in calculating per unit prices since there was no alternative to avoid those costs.
+Based on our analysis of weighted average costs across six popular diaper brands, we believe the Size 3 diaper cost represents the approximate weighted average cost, and can reasonably be used as a practical approximation of the lifetime cost of diapers.
+You'll see in our reviews that we calculate an estimated diaper per unit price using size 3 bulk-volume diaper prices at Amazon (or other retailers, if not available at Amazon) to estimate a fair price.
+We did not include shipping price, because Amazon offers Prime which we feel is a bargain for frequent Amazon shoppers.
+However, in the case of The Honest Company diapers we did include shipping costs in calculating per unit prices, because there was no alternative to avoid those costs.

 Subscription Pricing Discounts

 Some vendors offer additional discounts if you purchase a diaper purchase "subscription".
-If you have settled into a specific brand you are comfortable with, these subscription discounts can be smart and convenient.
-But, we urge you to avoid subscription pricing until you have determined that the diaper works for both you and baby.
-The prices we show as estimates list or street price do not reflect subscription prices.
+If you have settled on a specific brand you are comfortable with, these subscription discounts can be smart and convenient.
+But, we urge you to avoid subscription pricing until you have determined which diaper works best for both you and baby.
+The prices we show are estimates; list or street prices do not reflect subscription prices.

-To aid you in your selection process, we encourage you to take a look at our companion article on diaper materials, What Is Inside Those Disposable Diapers?
+To aid you in your selection process, we encourage you to take a look at our companion articles:

-In summary, when choosing a disposable diaper, we recommend that absorbency be your top priority and the rest will follow.
-In our testing, the diapers that scored the highest in absorbency also scored very well in fit/leakage and comfort.
-In addition, we feel that going green is the right thing to do as well as an easy choice as our process revealed many high-scoring diapers that are both earth and health friendly at a variety of price points sure to please all.
+Choosing a disposable diaper can be daunting.
+The sheer number of options available, and the inability to try them all can leave a parent confused and frustrated.
+We recommend that absorbency be your top priority and the rest will follow.
+In our tests, the diapers that scored the highest in absorbency usually scored very well in the other metrics.
+In addition, we feel that going green is the right thing to do (as well as an easy choice), since our testing revealed that most of the high-scoring diapers were both Earth and health friendly at a variety of price points sure to work with most budgets.